(TURN of the CENTURY IMPERIALISM – continued)

 Having won control over South Africa, the British now wanted the Boers to cooperate with their rule.
 Kitchener congratulated the Boers for their "good fight" and welcomed them as members of the British Empire.
 Amnesty was extended to all the Boers, and the British agreed to grant them loans and to help them restock their farms.
 Britain united its territories in South Africa, forming the Union of South Africa, which in 1910 became a state within the Commonwealth of Nations.

 Uganda – just north of Lake Victoria – was an area of black peoples and an area that had been penetrated by Muslim Arabs with firearms from Africa's eastern coast.
 Protestant and Catholic missionaries had been there since the late 1870s and had converted many to Christianity.
 There were civil wars.
 Then in 1894 the British established a protectorate in the region (rather than a colony), the British signing agreements with local tribal chieftains, offering them autonomy under British protection.
 The chiefs viewed their agreements with Britain as between sovereign nations.
-The British brought peace to Uganda, Uganda chiefs and their legislators exercising their authority over their people and collecting taxes that were delivered to Britain, ostensibly for maintenance of the region.
+The British brought peace to Uganda while Ugandan chiefs and their legislators exercised authority over their people and collected taxes that were delivered to Britain ostensibly for Britain's maintenance of the region.
 The British discouraged white settlers from moving into Uganda, and Ugandan lands remained in the hands of Ugandans.
 The British in Uganda encouraged cotton cultivation, and in 1904 the larger Ugandan farmers began growing cotton as a cash crop for export.